-The Director shall serve as the Board Secretary.
+The Chief Executive Officer shall serve as the Board Secretary.

-Article VII Amendments to the Bylaws
+Article VII.
+Amendments to the Bylaws

-An amendment to the Bylaws may be proposed by any Trustee.
+Amendments to the Bylaws may be proposed by any Trustee.
 An amendment shall be valid after a majority vote at a regular board meeting.
 Such amendments may be adopted only after they have been presented at a prior regular Board meeting and included on the agenda for the meeting where they are voted on.

-Article VIII Procedure
+Article VIII.
+Procedure

-In the case of procedural disputes Robert's Rules of Order shall prevail.
+Section I In the case of procedural disputes, Robert's Rules of Order shall prevail.

-Adopted: April 2001

-Amended: July 2001; December 2001; January 2002; February 2002; July 2009
+Adopted: April 2001 Amended: July 2001; December 2001; January 2002; February 2002; July 2009; June 2021 Reviewed: July 15, 2010